risk-first/website/Coding-Bets.md

 # Coding Bets

-The argument here is that any time you start coding a new feature, accept a new task, or go hunting for a bug on a software project, you're actually making a bet.
+As developers, it might seem surprising that entrepreneurship and risk-taking are embedded in the work we do.
+Any time you start coding a new feature, accept a new task, or go hunting for a bug on a software project, you're actually gambling on achieving a certain outcome.

+To make this case we'll look at just three different types of coding you can do (there are probably lots of others),  examining the nature of the stakes and the rewards for each type of bet.
+Then, we'll look at how this insight might inform the development process.

-Let's look at some examples...
+So let's look at some examples...

 ## Refactoring: The Technical Debt Bet